Graduate Programs

 Official Withdrawal

 Students withdrawing from all full-semester courses between the third and thirteenth week of classes, or from all A-Quad or B-Quad courses between the third and fifth week of the respective Quad, will have "W" (withdrawal) recorded on their transcript for those courses.
 After the respective withdrawal deadlines, students are not able to withdraw from the College and will receive the grade(s) earned at the end of the term.
+See the Registrar's Calendar for withdrawal deadlines.
+Graduate students can also contact the Director of Graduate Student Life about this process.

 Withdrawal Exemptions

-• A student who completes all the requirements for graduation from their program before completing the semester (e.g., a student completes degree requirements during A-Quad).
+• A student completes all the requirements for graduation from their program before completing the semester (e.g., a student completes degree requirements during A-Quad).

-• A student who successfully completes coursework equal to or greater than what is considered to be half-time enrollment during a module (e.g., a student successfully completes 4 or more hours during A-Quad).
+• A student successfully completes coursework equal to or greater than what is considered to be half-time enrollment during a module (e.g., a student successfully completes 4 or more hours during A-Quad).

-• A student who successfully completes an A-Quad course, if A-Quad is at least 49% of the period of enrollment (semester) as determined by the number of countable days.
+• A student successfully completes an A-Quad course, if A-Quad is at least 49% of the period of enrollment (semester) as determined by the number of countable days.

-The tuition refund policy does not apply for students qualifying for a withdrawal exemption.
+The tuition refund policy does not apply to students qualifying for a withdrawal exemption.
 Financial aid may be retained, except for Federal Pell Grants which must be recalculated based on the adjusted enrollment status.

 Administrative Withdrawal